Ask Slashdot: How Would You Use Computers To Make Elections Better? - Slashdot

 Under no circumstances should a hackable computer (really any computer) be used to register a vote.

-Voting Can Be Improved But Not With Computers (Score:2)
+Voting Can Be Improved But Not With Computers (Score:4, Interesting)

 There are is a very active field of "voting theory" [princeton.edu] research about how voting systems can be improved, but little of it has to do with computers per se, though they can make implementation of the post-vote processing more convenient.
 That is to say, it is not the "computer" that is improving anything.
 Various forms of preferential voting have a lot to recommend them, along with variations like "instant run-off".

-In general it is a good idea to identify actual problems (e.g. widely unpopular candidates winnin
+In general it is a good idea to identify actual problems (e.g. widely unpopular candidates winning due multiple candidates splitting the vote; spoilers being run to siphon of votes from specific candidates, etc.) and propose actual fixes that are subjected to formal analyses, large scale simulations and such to validate that they are improvements.

+The suggestions of the OP mostly sound like "let's just try something different" rather than carefully considered improvement proposals.

 Manufactured difficulty (Score:2)